Matherthebec/MatherianEngine/README.md

  Sporadic framelag on moving the camera due to the lack of proper Delta Time implementation.

- Implementing Geometry to load 3d meshes
+ No 3d models/meshes implementation so far.